matn7/CS-Notes/src/main/java/basic_java/stars/STARS-PROGRAMS.md

-## :star: Find the maximum depth of a binary tree
+### :star: Find the maximum depth of a binary tree

-- The max depth will be furthest distance of the leaf node from the root
+- The max depth will be furthest distance of the leaf node from the root.

 ```java
 public static class Node<T> {